yaml/yamllm/ReadMe.md

 * `YAMLLM_TOPP=<number 0.0 - 1.0>`

-  Alternative way to do something linke YAMLLM_TEMP.
+  Alternative way to do something like `YAMLLM_TEMP`.
   Default is 1.0.

 * `YAMLLM_TEST_FILE=$PWD/test/test1/yaml`